Dios-Malone/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I think my pipeline may fail when there are very sharp turns, because the sliding window method seems assume the lanes are mostly vertical.
 And also I think the thresholding method may not work very well when there are complicated shadow patterns on the road (like in the forest).

+For further improvements, I think more sophisticated thresholding method can be used for difficult shadow patterns.
+More videos taken from different road condition can be used to tune the parameters to make it more robust.
+And we may need better smoothing to handle the bad cases in which the lane can't be detected.